 How to make acrylic paint dry slower

 There are 15 ways to make acrylic paint dry slower.
-I’ve tried to make a useful post with all How-to and homemade recipes.
+I’ve tried to make a useful post with all the How-to and homemade recipes.

 - Planning and sketching